T-SVD Based Non-convex Tensor Completion and Robust Principal Component Analysis: Experiments

 {\bf Hyperspectral image inpainting.} We use all 8 hyperspectral images in this experiment.
-For each hyperspectral image, we randomly sample its elements with sampling rate ranging from $0.2$ to $0.8$.
+For each hyperspectral image, we randomly sample its elements with a sampling rate ranging from $0.2$ to $0.8$.
 Since the sizes of hyperspectral images are relatively large, we run the outer loop in Algorithm \ref{alg:tcmm} for 10 iterations based on t-TNN initialization.
 The performance comparison are shown in Table \ref{table:tc_hsi}.
 We have similar observations as in the natural image case: the results obtained by $\text{LRTC}_{\mathrm{mcp}}$ and $\text{LRTC}_{\mathrm{scad}}$ have lower MSE, ERGAS, and higher PSNR, indicating that the proposed methods outperform competing methods.
+The fastest and the slowest algorithms are different in Table \ref{table:tc_bsd} and \ref{table:tc_hsi} mainly because $n_3=3$ for natural images while $n_3=31$ for hyperspectral images and the time complexities of these algorithms depends on $n_3$ differently.
+Besides, we find that the results of $\text{LRTC}_{\mathrm{mcp}}$ and $\text{LRTC}_{\mathrm{scad}}$ are nearly the same since MCP and SCAD shares very similar properties.